spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **Identity Data**

 This data provides context about employees, including:
-1. User-Account Mapping – Identifies which user accounts are linked to each employee.
+1. User-Account Mapping – Identifies which user accounts are linked to which employees.
 2. Work-Related Information – Includes details such as the employee’s role, care provider and work unit associations, employment status, and organization-issued ID.
 3. Personal Information – Covers personal details such as first and last name, home city, postal code, address, and government-issued ID.